openvinotoolkit/open_model_zoo/CONTRIBUTING.md

 ## Model Conversion

-Deep Learning Inference Engine (IE) supports models in the Intermediate Representation (IR) format.
+OpenVINO&trade; Inference Engine supports models in the Intermediate Representation (IR) format.
 A model from any supported framework can be converted to IR using the Model Optimizer tool included in the OpenVINO&trade; toolkit.
 Find more information about conversion in the [Model Optimizer Developer Guide](https://docs.openvino.ai/latest/_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html).
 After a successful conversion you get a model in the IR format, with the `*.xml` file representing the net graph and the `*.bin` file containing the net parameters.

 > **NOTE 1**: Image preprocessing parameters (mean and scale) must be built into a converted model to simplify model usage.